Ultimate List of Decodable Books & Texts

 - Free Phonetic Readers

-I hope that this list has helped you find decodable texts to use in your classroom.
+I hope that this list has helped you find decodable readers to use in your classroom.
 Stay tuned for my post on how to use decodable texts coming soon!

 Thank you for this informative post!
 One can never have enough decodables, lol.